simplicity-js/simplicity/README.md

-If you're seeing this code for the first time, especially if you're a beginner, chances are that you'd probably be wondering whether the `@Controller('posts')` annotation specifies that the class is a controller or if it handles `posts`-related routes.
+If you're seeing this code for the first time, especially if you're a beginner, chances are that you'd probably be wondering whether the `@Controller('posts')` annotation specifies that the class is a Controller or if it handles `posts`-related routes.
-You have to first dig through the documentation to know what it represents.
+To be certain, you have to dig through the documentation.
 The same thing can be said for the `@Get()` annotation.

 Contrast that with the below code in Simplicity that does something similar: